Boffin-Omega/etch-a-sketch/README.md

 # etch-a-sketch
 An etch a sketch implementation on web.
-Few future fixes:
+Features:
-    - Right now it draws as you hover it.
+    - Main branch draws as you hover over the 3d grid.
-    - ideally should start drawing when mouse down, and continue drawing as mouse hovers and mousedown, and stop    drawing when mouseup.
+    - better-one branch draws similar to paint.